sei-npacheco/moodle-aiprovider_bedrock/README.md

 **Please note**: you do need a paid subscription with AWS in order to connect this service with Moodle.

+## Why Amazon Bedrock?

+Amazon Bedrock offers significant advantages for European universities seeking to leverage AI while maintaining strict GDPR compliance.
+While providers like OpenAI may offer EU data storage options, Bedrock provides a fundamentally different architecture where all data remains within the university's own AWS account and is never transmitted to foundation model providers such as Anthropic, Cohere, or others.
+This means that sensitive student and research data never leaves the institution's controlled environment, providing an additional layer of data sovereignty that goes beyond geographic storage requirements.
+Bedrock's enterprise-grade infrastructure offers granular control over data handling, built-in privacy safeguards, comprehensive audit trails, and the ability to implement data retention policies that align with GDPR's "right to be forgotten" requirements.
+For educational institutions handling sensitive personal data, this contained approach significantly simplifies GDPR compliance by eliminating third-party data sharing concerns entirely, while still providing access to state-of-the-art foundation models through AWS's secure, scalable infrastructure that universities can fully control and audit.

 ## Installation

 To install this AI provider you can download the ZIP file and install from *Administration > Site administration > Plugins > Install plugins*, or you can unzip it in the `ai/provider` folder.